 8 tips to boost your store’s visual appeal

 There’s a lot of planning and organisation behind those enchanting displays.
 Use the following 8 tips below when designing your Christmas visual merchandising strategy to ensure you meet your sales targets while serving up a stellar shopping experience:

 Let’s dive right into our list of merchandising tips.

 Brick-and-mortar stores have a big advantage over online shops in their ability to create the perfect Winter Wonderland experience.
 It’s almost impossible to replicate this feeling in an online store.

-No wonder people crowd around the windows of department stores such as David Jones — because the visual merchandising is just so beautiful.
+No wonder people crowd around the windows of department stores such as David Jones — because the visual merchandising is just so beautiful and iconic.

 A festive window display is like a ‘welcome mat’ for a wondrous shopping experience.
 It tells a visual story of your brand and what customers can expect once they step inside, so make sure you have an eye-catching window display to entice shoppers to enter your store.

 2. Show them the discounts

-Make consumers aware of any special discounts your business is offering during the holiday season.
+Make consumers aware of special discounts your business offers during the holiday season.
 Christmas shopping is a big spending period, so customers are on the hunt for the best deals – especially since the cost of living is increasing.